ioBroker/ioBroker.docs/docs/ru/adapterref/iobroker.hm-rega/README.md

 ### 2.1.7 (2019-01-21)
 * (foxriver76) fixed the bug that all alarms of devices are in hm-rpc rfd instance or non existent if no rpc instance existed
-* (foxriver76) fix bug where datapoints were not named
+* (foxriver76) fixed bug where datapoints were not named

 ### 2.1.6 (2019-01-20)
-* (foxriver76) update state when same value is set with another timestamp
+* (foxriver76) updated state when the same value is set with another timestamp
-* (foxriver76) revert duty cycle script
+* (foxriver76) reverted the duty cycle script
-* (foxriver76) fix for parse errors on -inf values
+* (foxriver76) fixed for parse errors on -inf values

 ### 2.1.3 (2019-01-14)
 * (foxriver76) also decode string values when setting foreign states
-* (foxriver76) add more translations
+* (foxriver76) added more translations

 ### 2.1.2 (2019-01-10)
-* (foxriver76) fix duty cycle script
+* (foxriver76) fixed duty cycle script
-* (foxriver76) fix bug where state units were ignored for all except rfd
+* (foxriver76) fixed bug where state units were ignored for all except rfd

 ### 2.1.0 (2019-01-07)
 * (foxriver76) usage of adapter-core
 * (bluefox) compact mode compatibility

 ### 2.0.1 (2019-01-01)
-* (foxriver76) fix error that prevented setting umlauts to system variables in ioBroker
+* (foxriver76) fixed error that prevented setting umlauts to system variables in ioBroker
 * (foxriver76) usage and application of eslint

 ### 2.0.0 (2018-11-28)